 Our team includes experts in pulmonary and critical care medicine, physical medicine and rehabilitation, and cardiology.
 To speak with a member of our team or to refer a patient, call 412-648-6161.

-For people with breathing problems, allergies, and other lung conditions or diseases, the UPMC Division of Pulmonary, Allergy, and Critical Care Medicine can help.
-Our Comprehensive Lung Center provides cutting-edge diagnosis and treatment for a variety of diseases.
+For people with breathing problems, allergies, and other lung conditions or diseases, UPMC’s pulmonary experts can help.
+Our Comprehensive Lung Center provides cutting-edge diagnosis and treatment for diseases of the respiratory and pulmonary systems, whether the condition is acute or chronic.
 We also operate specialty centers for cystic fibrosis, asthma, COPD and emphysema, pulmonary hypertension, lung transplants, interstitial lung diseases, and sleep disorders.
-U.S. News & World Report ranks UPMC Presbyterian Shadyside as one of the top hospitals nationwide for pulmonary care.
+Find an expert near you.